Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Introduction

 \subsection{\textit{Background on Roman/GBTDS}}

 NASA's next flagship mission, the Nancy Grace Roman Space Telescope, will begin taking science observations in 2027 using two instruments: a wide field imager and a coronagraph.
-The Wide Field Instrument has an effective field of view of 0.281 deg${^2}$ and a plate scale of 0.11"/pix.
-With its Wide Field Instrument, infrared optics and seven filters, Roman will have the capability to take detailed imagery of roughly 100 times the field of view of Hubble (\citealt{Spergel15}).
-The GBTDS will have 6 observing seasons of up to 72 days in length, for a total of 432 days of observations spread over a 5 year mission.
+The Wide Field Instrument has an effective field of view of 0.281 deg${^2}$ and a plate scale of 0.11"/pixel.
+With its Wide Field Instrument, infrared optics and seven filters, Roman will be able to take high-resolution, red-optical to near-IR images with roughly 100 times the FOV of Hubble in one pointing (\citealt{Spergel15}).
+The GBTDS will have 6 observing seasons of up to $\approx72$ days in length, for a total of $\approx432$ days of observations spread over a 5 year mission.
 Each field will be observed at approximately 15-minute cadence but the exact value is yet to be decided, so we explore yields given two different cadence scenarios.